 Meet Our Team:

-Peter is the founding Artistic Director of the Essential Theatre.
-He’s been working professionally in the Atlanta area for over 30 years, as an actor, playwright and director.
-He’s a Suzi Bass Award-winning director who has directed over 80 productions in Georgia, North Carolina and New York, and he served as Artistic Director for the Mountainside Theatre in Cherokee, North Carolina for the summers from 1990 through 2005.
-He’s had over thirty productions of his plays done around the country and has received playwriting awards from the National Playwrights’ Conference, the Festival of Southern Theatre and the New Southern Theatre Festival
+Peter Hardy is the founding Artistic Director of the Essential Theatre.
+He’s been working professionally in the Atlanta area for over 30 years as an actor, playwright and director.
+He’s a Suzi Bass Award-winning director who has directed over 100 productions in Georgia, North Carolina and New York, and he served as Artistic Director for the Mountainside Theatre in Cherokee, North Carolina for the summers from 1990 through 2005.
+He’s had over thirty productions of his plays done around the country and has received playwriting awards from the Festival of Southern Theatre and the New Southern Theatre Festival, and had plays chosen to be a part of the National Playwrights Conference and the Lanford Wilson New American Play Festival.

 Elisabeth Cooper has been with Essential Theatre since 2016.
 She is a Teaching Artist and Educator with over 20 years teaching and mentoring students of all levels.
 She has worked as a teacher with summer camps through the Ferst Center for the Arts at Georgia Tech, a guest lecturer at various high schools, was the Education Director for Dad’s Garage Theatre Company, was a member of the Education Advisory Committee for the Georgia Shakespeare Festival, and works with Synchronicity Theatre’s Playmaking for Girls program.